Metamodernism, Russell Brand and Spiritual-But-not-Religious Soteriology

 Some may catch the fact that, in moving across and between these personae, he has sought to convey all of them as a unity.
 When asked by an interviewer whether he thinks his audience wants “yoga-practicing Russell Brand or. . .
 ‘Russell Brand, author of chaos?’”
 Brand replies, “They’re all the same person, so they are getting all of it.
 When I’m doing a show, I’m talking about sex and chaos and mayhem, but I’m looking at the relationship between [them] and divinity, and higher things, and there is a relationship.”²⁰ This performed aporia is the move that interests us here as we examine it through the lens of metamodern theory.

-When enacting these meetings of the secular, the contemporary spiritual, and the ancient, what I notice is the performance of these combined worldviews is engaged in a manner that neither reduces nor essentializes, nor pits them against one another, nor asserts the supremacy of any one, but rather, accounts for all of them.
+When enacting these meetings of the secular, the contemporary spiritual, and the ancient, I noticed that the performance of these combined worldviews is engaged in a manner that neither reduces nor essentializes, nor pits them against one another, nor asserts the supremacy of any one, but rather, accounts for all of them.
 I suggest, then, that the pairing of two individuals such as HHDL and Brand begins to make a particular kind of sense when viewed from an SBNR soteriology that circumvents hard-fast bifurcations of good and bad, immanent and transcendent, savior and sinner, meaning and no-meaning.
 Rather, a range of human vicissitudes is welcomed.
 “The deal now,” as I’ve written elsewhere, trying to describe the affective tone of metamodernism, “is to celebrate expressions of human frailty and foible that are so authentic as to defy previous narratives of what’s accepted, expected, or desirable.” … [to revere] those instances in life…in which humanity is revealed to be as quirky and lovably strange, charmingly vile, base, human, as it is.”²¹ In short, the two figures found themselves on stage together not in spite of but directly due to Brand’s reputation, his often transgressive orientation, and the manner in which he delivers it.

 Russell Brand’s comedy show, Messiah Complex, toured around the world in 2013 and 2014.
 To know just how ingeniously replete with religious material-made-palatable to secular audiences it is, you must watch it in full.
 He enters the stage to the tune of Depeche Mode’s song, “Personal Jesus.”
 Early in the show, Brand assembles the salvific figures of Gandhi, Che Guevara, Malcolm X and Jesus Christ on stage with him, where they are each first admired for their courageous upholding of strong progressive values, and then humanized: discussion of their flaws, Brand reveals conspiratorily, is necessary to perform the important role of discomfiting the audience.